Principles of The Labour Mobility Chapter

 There are different ways to obtain certification

 Governments agree that there can be different ways for a worker to get the necessary skills, knowledge andabilities they need for certification in a regulated occupation.
-The Labour Mobility Chapter of the AIT states that a provincial, territorial or federal difference in certification criteria (for example, the type or length of an educational/training program required for certification) is not a reason on its own to refuse certification to a worker who is already certified in another province or territory.
+The Labour Mobility Chapter of the CFTA states that a provincial, territorial or federal difference in certification criteria (for example, the type or length of an educational/training program required for certification) is not a reason on its own to refuse certification to a worker who is already certified in another province or territory.